Pediatric physical therapy

 Pediatric physical therapy assists in early detection of health problems and uses a wide variety of modalities to treat disorders in the pediatric population.
 These therapists are specialized in the diagnosis, treatment, and management of infants, children, and adolescents with a variety of congenital, developmental, neuromuscular, skeletal, or acquired disorders/diseases.

-Providence Neurodevelopmental Center for Children offers comprehensive pediatric physical therapy services for children from birth to 18 years.
+Providence Children's Development Institute offers comprehensive pediatric physical therapy services for children from birth to 18 years.
 Our physical therapists customize home programs for the unique needs of each child and work with families to guide them through the program.
 Using a variety of approaches, such as neurodevelopmental treatment, pediatric aquatic therapy, sensorimotor and feeding therapies, we apply our specialized clinical skills to:

 - Promote optimal motor development

 - Treat orthopedic concerns, such as torticollis, scoliosis, hip pain/issues, toe walking/gait issues and muscle strains/sprains

 - Evaluate for special equipment and orthotic needs